 Lessons contain all the information you want to share with your users.
 Think of them like news articles.
 You’ll want to keep these to smaller, digestible chunks, of information that can be read and understood in about five minutes.
 If they are too long your users might forget some of the details they need.

 Note: We use “Lesson” throughout, but it may not the right term for you.
 Maybe you already use “articles”, “courses”, or some other term.
-You can change the label for Lessons (and Exams!) in your Settings.
+You can change the label for Lessons (and Courses!) in your Settings.

 Creating a Lesson